submission18/apir/README.md

 ## WARNING
-The original Go client and this [website](https://keyd.org/) are **not** production-ready software and they are full of security vulnerabilities.
+The original Go client and this [website](https://keyd.org/) are **not** production-ready software and they contain security vulnerabilities.
 In particular, the queries issued from this website are sent to the servers in plaintext.
 The queries sent from the original Go client use hard-coded secret keys available on Github and